Connecting pedagogy and community

 As an educational component, the galleries provide space for a diverse array of shows that elevate multiple disciplines and meaningful queries.
 Several are dedicated primarily to student and faculty produced projects, offering space to connect with peers and develop valuable presentation, curation, and marketing skills in preparation for their professional futures.

-Visitors are welcome to join us—all of CCA’s public events and exhibitions are free and open to all.
 The galleries host exhibition openings, book signings, town hall–style discussions, lectures, and more.
 Come experience art, design, architecture, and writing happening at CCA; engage in contemporary art discussions; and witness the dynamic work of influential visiting artists, including Wattis Institute’s Capp Street Project artist in residence.

 Interdisciplinary talent on view